 The Oral Glucose Tolerance Test (OGTT) consists of several key steps: 1) Fasting Preparation: The patient must arrive at the laboratory in a fasting state, ideally in the morning; 2) Initial Blood Sample: A baseline blood sample is collected to measure the fasting blood glucose level; 3) Glucose Administration: The patient is given an oral glucose load, typically 70 grams dissolved in 250 mL of water or 1.75 grams per kilogram of body weight for children; and 4) Subsequent Blood Sampling: Blood samples are taken every 30 minutes for a duration of two to three hours to monitor changes in blood glucose levels.
 It is essential to collect blood samples in fluoride-containing tubes to prevent a decrease in glucose concentration.
 The fluoride acts as an inhibitor of glycolysis by blocking aldolase, thereby preserving the glucose levels for accurate measurement (Eyth et al., 2024).

-This article aimed to: 1) investigate the chemical constituents of water and ethanol extracts of adult Apis mellifera jemenitica honeybees to assess their potential medicinal values; 2) explore the effects of these extracts on the glucose tolerance test (GTT) curves and blood glucose levels using Oryctolagus cuniculus rabbits as experimental subjects; and 3) identify which specific chemical constituents of the extracts may account for their effects on the GTT curve.
-To our knowledge, this study is unique as it is the first to examine the bioactive compounds, in addition to nutritive biomolecules, in the whole bodies of Apis mellifera jemenitica workers and drones.
+This article aimed to: 1) investigate the chemical constituents of water and ethanol extracts of adult A. m. jemenitica honeybees to assess their potential medicinal values; 2) explore the effects of these extracts on GTT curves and blood glucose levels using Oryctolagus cuniculus rabbits as experimental subjects; and 3) identify which specific chemical constituents of the extracts may account for their effects on the GTT curve.
+To our knowledge, this study is unique as it is the first to examine the bioactive compounds, in addition to nutritive biomolecules, in the whole bodies of A. m. jemenitica workers and drones.

 Material and methods

 Ethical clearance and informed consent This research was carried out after being approved by the research ethics committee of King Khalid University under the license number (ECM#2024-2004).
-The issued ethical license is entitled as Effectiveness of Extracts of sugar ants and Apis mellifera jemenitica in the treatment of diabetes mellitus.
+The issued ethical license is entitled as Effectiveness of Extracts of sugar ants and A. m. jemenitica in the treatment of diabetes mellitus.
 The Oryctolagus cuniculus rabbits were used as animal models for the treatment of diabetes mellitus.
 However, the Oryctolagus cuniculus rabbits are not mentioned in title of the ethical license, but it was stated in the proposal sent to the ethical committee.
 Regarding the informed consent, we are the owners of the honeybees and the rabbits.
 The honeybees were obtained from our apiaries and the rabbits were bought from the local market private veterinary clinics.

 Research design and the study groups